Canada Border Services Agency: Border Services Officers

 A Border Services Officer (BSO) is a federal law enforcement officer employed by the Canada Border Services Agency.
-While "Border Services Officer" is the overarching term for the CBSA's front-line personnel, it is actually not a title derived from legislation.
+While "Border Services Officer" is the overarching term for the CBSA's front-line personnel, it is not a title derived from legislation.
 Rather, BSOs receive multiple legislative designations such as "Customs Officer" under the Customs Act; "Immigration Officer" under the Immigration and Refugee Protection Act; and "Screening Officer" under the Quarantine Act.
 When enforcing customs- or immigration-related legislation, BSOs are Peace Officers under the Criminal Code.
-However, they can only make arrests for offences under the Criminal Code if they are appointed as "designated officers" by the minister of public safety under the Customs Act (section 163.4) and are at customs offices performing the normal duties of an officer or in accordance with Section 99.1 of the Customs Act.
+However, they can only make arrests for offences under the Criminal Code if they are appointed as "designated officers" by the minister of public safety under the Customs Act (section 163.4) and are at customs offices performing the normal duties of an officer or by Section 99.1 of the Customs Act.

 Currently, BSOs are equipped with handcuffs, pepper spray, batons, and Beretta PX4 Storm pistols.
 The arming initiative began in 2007 and officially concluded in 2016.
 BSOs are trained at the CBSA College, located in Rigaud, Quebec.
-The training begins with a 4-week online program called the "Pre-OITP," followed by an 18-week program called the CBSA Officer Induction Training Program (OITP) which covers a range of topics from law (such as criminal law, immigration and customs legislation) to control and defensive tactics.
+The training begins with a 4-week online program called the "Pre-OITP," followed by an 18-week program called the Officer Induction Training Program (OITP), which covers a range of topics from law (such as criminal law, immigration, and customs legislation) to control and defensive tactics.

 Immigration

 The CBSA plays a key role in immigration to Canada, as it has assumed the port-of-entry and enforcement mandates formerly held by Citizenship and Immigration Canada.
 CBSA officers work on the front lines, screening persons entering the country and removing those who are unlawfully in Canada.

 As of the end of 2003, there were up to 200,000 illegal immigrants in Canada (most residing in Ontario).
 Most are refugee claimants whose refugee applications were rejected by the Immigration and Refugee Board of Canada.
 There are very few illegal immigrants who enter the country without first being examined by the CBSA.
-The reason for this is that Canada is physically very difficult to get to, with the exception of crossing the Canada/U.S. border.
-As the U.S. is itself a prime destination for illegal immigrants, not many illegal immigrants then attempt to cross the border into Canada in the wild.
+The reason for this is that Canada is physically very difficult to get to, except crossing the Canada-US Border.
+As the US is itself a prime destination for illegal immigrants, not many illegal immigrants then attempt to cross the border into Canada in the wild.

 There has been a recent increase in the number of illegal entrants from St. Pierre & Miquelon who travel in makeshift boats.
 High unemployment in the French colony has spurred this increase, which has been acknowledged by the Government of France.
 The CBSA and Royal Canadian Navy are considering increased marine patrols to intercept the illegal migrants.
 While residents could lawfully travel to France, the expensive airfare has made the relatively short 5.5 nmi boat ride to the Canadian province of Newfoundland and Labrador more attractive for destitute economic migrants.